Reimagining

 Less Land & Less Water

 We want to do a lot with a little, so we built our farms to grow up, using less land to grow more produce.
-And when it comes to water, our Compton farm has the potential to save millions of gallons of water per year when compared with conventional agriculture and still feed millions of people.
+And when it comes to water, our Virginia farm has the potential to save millions of gallons of water per year when compared with conventional agriculture and still feed millions of people.

 transportation-1500_2250px